theparticleman/theparticleman.github.io/presentations.md

 ## Short presentations

+These presentations are much shorter, typically around 20 minutes.
+They are all mostly slides.

 ### Ideas in Software Development That Are Clear, Simple, and Wrong

+Sometimes in software development, a series of simple, logical steps can lead us to a solution that is elegant, makes complete sense, and is the exact wrong thing to do.
+Rather than solving all of our problems, these solutions lead to late, poor-quality software.
+And they make the lives of the people involved miserable along the way.

 * Slides: https://docs.google.com/presentation/d/1QDZV7UFRAnMSa8HajmbeArvp_kkT1R0I_LCikUAgI9k/edit?usp=sharing

 ### Mob Programming RPG

+When learning mob programming, most people are introduced early to the roles of driver and navigator.
+But did you know there are many other roles you can fulfill besides these two fundamental roles?
+This presentation is about some of those other roles.

 * Slides: https://docs.google.com/presentation/d/199o_Eqc85_vQrBTkDa0U5FwEpaAkeQgyNJVJpSpC_dI/edit?usp=sharing

 ### The Answer to Let's Encrypt, certbot, and Everything

+Want to listen to me rant about how doing the right time is sometimes WAY more complicated than it needs to be?
+Then this is the presentation for you!

 * Slides: https://docs.google.com/presentation/d/1m3uoXY5q7aPa-aGdKBuugBmRvqtb_-HcVLl5F89MIlU/edit?usp=sharing

 ## Interactive

+These are more interactive activities, usually done in the form of a workshop.
+They have a small presentation component but are mostly code-based.

 ### Practing Starting New Things

+A lot of us do our day to day development work in existing code bases.
+But sometime the right way to solve a problem is to start something new.
+How good are you at starting something new?
+This workshop is a great way to practice and get better at starting new code projects.

 * Slides: https://docs.google.com/presentation/d/1EVzkZrcFrFjLaaYznvwJs_LFx8VSzbK5W1zUkqBRhJc/edit?usp=sharing

 ### TDD - It's About More Than Just the Tests

+The presentation version of this workshop is all about demonstrating the steps of test driven development.
+This workshop is all about practicing them.

 * Code: https://github.com/UtahSC/roman-numeral-kata

 ### Vanilla Web Kata

+Did you know that it's possible to create a fully functional website without any frontend frameworks, task runners, transpilers, or minifiers?
+Sometimes we forget that we don't need all the extra complexity of the current frontend frameworks.
+Sometimes the correct answer is just writing some simple text files.
+This workshop is practicing some of those fundamental skills.

 * Code: https://github.com/theparticleman/VanillaWebKata